-Capacity Pre-assessment support, and any alternatives to diagnosis offered Quality and appropriateness of diagnosis Post-assessment support including follow up or other services offered or signposted Support offered to families and carers Support Unit 2016 services, w about what expect, red times and r support Support offered to families and carersSupport available by linking with partners

-Priority 3 - Supporting Better Life Outcomes for People with Autism Services and support in Reading is effective in helping people with autism to be and stay healthy, to have good well-being and to engage with education, work, social and leisure activities No. Action Lead Progress ngage with edi Completed by Outcomes - what will the difference be?
+• Capacity Support Unit 2016 services, with clarity the NICE guidelines for Pre-assessment support, and any alte rnatives to about what they can service provision diagnosis offered expect, reduced waiting Waiting times for Quality and appropriateness of diagno osis times and more consistent Post-assessment support including fol llow up or support proposed target of 95% of other services offered or signposted ' young people on the ASD Support offered to families and carer s care pathway will access Support available by linking with part their service within 12 Support available by tilking with part ille13 weeks by March 2016 rity 3 - Supporting Better Life Outcomes for People with Au ices and support in Reading is effective in helping people wit d stav healthy, to have good well-being and to e ngage with edu ucation. work. social and leis ure activities No. Action Lead Progress Completed by Outcomes - what will the difference be?
 How will we know we've achieved this?
-3.1 Support autistic people to access health services by: Introducing a single referral route for CAMHS and Children and Young People's Integrated Therapies Explore developing a Reading 'health passport' for autistic people CAMHS, South, Central and West Commissioning Support Unit, Partnership Board Progress to be confirmed by next meeting To review existing health passports by Talkback and NAS at October meeting to see how these could be used/adapted 2016 March 2016 Autistic people have easier access to the health services with reduced duplication and referrals, that supports them to stay healthy New referral route set up Health passport is launched and 50 people complete this in the first 6 months with feedback to review the Passport.
-3.2 Review short breaks commissioned in the voluntary sector for autistic children and young people RBC Commissioning, Reading Families Forum Review underway and will inform bidding process for grant funding for 2016-17.
-March 2016 Provision is autism friendly and appropriate to meet the needs of children and young people with autism Feedback from families that short breaks are fully accessible and appropriate for their needs 3.3 Address low attendance at school of autistic pupils through the Emotional Wellbeing Strategy Group and working with the Virtual Head for Children Missing Out on Education Educational Psychology Review progress March 2016 Attendance among pupils with autism increases, leading to better educational outcomes Increase attendance rates for pupils with ASD 3.4 Increase the number of people with autism in employment by promoting the supported employment service among partners as support available to autistic people looking for employment, including raising awareness among employers Royal Mencap Partnership Board Achievements and areas for further work to be reviewed one year into service March 2016 The Supported Employment service provides support to 10 autistic people in their search for employment in 2015-16.
-Set a baseline in 2015/16 and set targets based on this to increase by 25% in 2016-17 for the number of people with autism referred to the service, starting and sustaining apprenticeships, and taking up full-time or part-time employment 3.5 Ensure that the Adult Social Care Wellbeing Framework for preventative services funding is aligned with the Autism Strategy with the introduction of new peer support service for autistic people and their families.
-RBC Disability Service Consultation on draft Framework ongoing until Autumn 2015 February 2016 Autistic people and families can access peer support that helps them live well independently Number of families linked to a peer support worker, Number of families undertaking self- management training
+3.1 Support autistic people to access health services by: Introducing a single referral route for CAMHS and Children and Young People's Integrated Therapies Explore developing a Reading 'health passport' for autistic people CAMHS, South, Central and West Commissioning Support Unit, Partnership Board Review existing health passports by Talkback and NAS to see how these could be used/adapted 2016 Autistic people have easier access to the health services with reduced duplication and referrals, that supports them to stay healthy New referral route set up Health passport is launched and 50 people complete this in the first 6 months with feedback to review the Passport.
+3.2 Review short breaks commissioned in the voluntary sector for autistic children and young people RBC Commissioning, Reading Families Forum Review complete and will inform bidding process for future services and funding.
+Oct 2016 Provision is autism friendly and appropriate to meet the needs of children and young people with autism Feedback from families that short breaks are fully accessible and appropriate for their needs 3.3 Address low attendance at school of autistic pupils through the Emotional Wellbeing Strategy Group and working with the Virtual Head for Children Missing Out on Education Educational Psychology Educational Psychology service and ASD Advisor for Schools and Settings working extensively with CYP and families before, durign and after assessment.
+Review progress March 2017 Attendance among pupils with autism increases, leading to better educational outcomes Increase attendance rates for pupils with ASD 3.4 Increase the number of people with autism in employment by promoting the supported employment service among partners as support available to autistic people looking for employment, including raising awareness among employers Royal Mencap Partnership Board Royal Mencap Supported Employment Service embedded in Reading Elevate Project at Central Library Achievements and areas for further work to be reviewed at end of contract March 2017 The Supported Employment service provided support to autistic people in their search for employment in 2015-17.
+The number of people with autism referred to the service, starting and sustaining apprenticeships, and taking up full-time or part-time employment 3.5 Ensure that the Adult Social Care Wellbeing Framework for preventative services funding is aligned with the Autism Strategy with the introduction of new peer support service for autistic people and their families.
+RBC Disability Service Wellbeing Framework published after consultation and alignment to Autism Strategy 2016 Autistic people and families can access peer support that helps them live well independently Number of families linked to a peer support worker, Number of families undertaking self- management training